davidlai0522/DREAM/README.md

 # PDDL-RL Robot

 A Python package that integrates PDDL (Planning Domain Definition Language) task planning with reinforcement learning for robotic control and execution.
+This is a coursework project for CS5446 AI Planning and Decision Making.

 ## Overview